libercapital/guides/rails/README.md

 # DDD

-- Use `Vendor::LegalDataRepository` over `Repository::Vendor::LegalDataRepository`
+- Use `Vendor::LegalDataRepository` instead of `Repository::Vendor::LegalDataRepository`
   or `Repository::VendorLegalData`.